MotionDreamer/MotionDreamer/README.md

 }

 ```

-Generative masked transformer have demonstrated remarkable success across various content generation tasks, primarily due to their ability to effectively model large-scale dataset distributions with high consistency.
-However, in the animation domain, large datasets are not always available.
-Applying generative masked modeling to generate diverse instances from a single MoCap reference may lead to overfitting, a challenge that remains unexplored.
-In this work, we present MotionDreamer, a localized masked modeling paradigm designed to learn motion internal patterns from a given motion with arbitrary topology and duration.
-By embedding the given motion into quantized tokens with a novel distribution regularization method, MotionDreamer constructs a robust and informative codebook for local motion patterns.
-Moreover, a sliding window local attention is introduced in our masked transformer, enabling the generation of natural yet diverse animations that closely resemble the reference motion patterns.
-As demonstrated through comprehensive experiments, MotionDreamer outperforms the state-of-the-art methods that are typically GAN or Diffusion-based in both faithfulness and diversity.
-Thanks to the consistency and robustness of quantization-based approach, MotionDreamer can also effectively perform downstream tasks such as temporal motion editing, crowd motion synthesis, and beat-aligned dance generation, all using a single reference motion.

 <!--
 **MotionDreamer/MotionDreamer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.